donishki/greatshot-render-worker/README.md

 - run worker: `dramatiq -t 1 -p 1 tasks render_heartbeat -Q render` or run `run_worker.bat` or `run_worker_venv.bat` if you use venv
 - pressing CTRL + C once should gracefully finish tasks, pressing it more times will kill it completely
 - you can create shortcut to run_worker.bat for easy access

+# Hosting worker on Linux
+- same as on Windows, if you manage to [fix sound](https://www.crossfire.nu/threads/48476/trouble-installing-et-on-linux#c4490862), then setting up this is easy :)